ISO 26262-Compliant Safety Analysis Methods

 Figure 2.
 FMEA Diagram, Buttom-up Approach - ISO 26262-10:2018(E)

-The FMEA analysis is known for it starts with analyzing causes of malfunctions of each structural element in the system to study malfunctions of elements inductively, and thus to develop the optimization measures for potential unacceptable failures.
-As a typical application in the automotive industry, FMEA can be performed by qualitative or quantitative methods in analyzing failures and malfunctions in safety-system designs.
-Usually performed as an inductive (bottom-up) approach, FMEA focuses on how failures present among system elements, and how these failures affect systems.
+The primary characteristics of FMEA is that it begins with analyzing the causes of failures of each architectural component and then deduces the impacts to the overall system, and thus to develop the optimization measures for potentially unacceptable failures.
+In typical automotive applications, FMEA can be conducted by qualitative or quantitative methods in analyzing failures and malfunctions in safety system designs.
+Generally implemented as an inductive (bottom-up) approach, FMEA focuses on how failures occur within system components, and how these failures impact the overall system.

 Figure 3.
 FTA Diagram, Top-down Approach - ISO 26262 - 10:2018(E)